Tumors in mice: A comprehensive guide

 4. Genetically modified mice

-Susceptibility to certain types of tumors in mice depends on their breed, age, genetic factors and sometimes specific environmental conditions.
+The susceptibility of mice to certain types of tumors depends on their breed, age, genetic factors, and sometimes specific environmental conditions.
 It is important for mouse owners and researchers to be aware of these predispositions in order to take preventative measures and act quickly if a tumor is suspected.
-Regular health monitoring and working closely with a veterinarian can help minimize the risk and ensure early treatment.
+Regular health monitoring and close collaboration with a veterinarian can help minimize the risk and ensure early treatment.

 Transmissibility of tumors in mice

-In general, tumors in mice are not directly transferable from one mouse to another.
-The development of tumors is usually due to internal factors such as genetic susceptibility, environmental influences or aging.
+In general, tumors in mice are not directly transmissible from one mouse to another.
+Tumor development is usually due to internal factors such as genetic predisposition, environmental influences, or aging.
 Here are some important points to consider:

 1. Non-communicable tumors in mice